KxSystems/pykx/docs/roadmap.md

 - Continued additions of Pandas-like functionality on PyKX Table objects
 - Performance improvements through enhanced usage of Cython
 - Real-time/Streaming functionality utilities
-- Data pre-processing and statitics modules for operation on PyKX tables and vector objects
+- Data pre-processing and statistics modules for operation on PyKX tables and vector objects